-(b) The origin of the material studied, including background material and references to related structural studies.
+(b) The origin of the material studied, including background information.
 [Note that details of the chemical extraction, synthesis and crystallization processes should be given in the Experimental section (see §2.5).]

-(c) Information supporting the reported structure(s) based on other chemical or physical techniques.
+(c) Any information available supporting the reported structure(s) based on other chemical or physical techniques, or discussing the structure in an interesting scientific, physical or chemical context.

-(d) Novel or unusual aspects of the coordination, geometry, conformation, crystal packing, hydrogen bonding etc. A useful commentary on hydrogen bonds is available at the online CIF help page (see §7).
-A discussion of geometry values that agree with established values (see International Tables for Crystallography, Volume C, §§9.4-9.6) is not warranted.
-Note that if a study warrants little discussion (i.e. in the opinion of the referees and Co-editor the Comment section does not provide significant added value to the numerical data freely available in the CIF), the submission is probably better suited to publication as an electronic paper in Acta notes for authors
+(d) Interesting or unusual aspects of the coordination, geometry, modes of association, extended connectivity, conformation, crystal packing, hydrogen bonding, etc. A discussion of geometry values that agree with established values (see International Tables for Crystallography, Volume C, §§9.4-9.6) is not warranted.